Museo Nazionale Romano: Basement

 The Museum's numismatic collection is the largest in Italy.
-Among the coins on exhibit are Theodoric’s medallion, the four ducats of Pope Paul II with the navicella of St Peter, and the silver piastre of the Pontifical State with views of the city of Rome.
+Among the coins on exhibit are Theodoric’s medallion, the four ducats of Pope Paul II with the navicella of Saint Peter, and the silver piastre of the Papal State with views of the city of Rome.

 Palazzo Altemps

 History of the building

 The building was designed in the 15th century by Melozzo da Forlì for Girolamo Riario, a relation of Pope Sixtus IV.
 There is still a fresco on one wall of the rooms in the palazzo that celebrates the wedding of Girolamo to Caterina Sforza in 1477, showing the silver plates and other wedding gifts given to the couple.
-When the Riario family began to decline after the death of Pope Sixtus IV, the palazzo was sold to Cardinal Francesco Soderini of Volterra, who commissioned further refinements from the architects Sangallo the Elder and Baldassarre Peruzzi.
+When the Riario family began to decline after the death of Pope Sixtus IV, the palazzo was sold to Cardinal Francesco Soderini of Volterra, who commissioned further refinements from the architects Sangallo the Elder and Baldassare Peruzzi.

 When the Soderini family fell on hard times, he in turn sold it in 1568 to the Austrian-born cardinal Mark Sittich von Hohenems Altemps, the son of the sister of Pope Pius IV.
 Cardinal Altemps commissioned the architect Martino Longhi to expand and improve the palazzo; it was Longhi who built the belvedere.
 Cardinal Altemps accumulated a large collection of books and ancient sculpture.
 Though his position as the second son in his family meant Marco Sittico Altemps became a cleric, he was not inclined to priesthood.
 His mistress bore him a son, Roberto, made Duke of Gallese.
 Roberto Altemps was executed for adultery in 1586 by Pope Sixtus V.

 The Altemps family continued to mix in the circles of Italian nobility throughout the 17th century.
 Roberto's granddaughter Maria Cristina d'Altemps married Ippolito Lante Montefeltro della Rovere, Duke of Bomarzo.

 The Palazzo Altemps became the property of the Holy See in the 19th century, and the building was used as a seminary for a short time.
 It was granted to the Italian state in 1982 and after 15 years of restoration, inaugurated as a museum in 1997.